 Swami Bodhananda Sarasvati

-Respected in both America and India as an accomplished teacher of Vedanta and meditation.
-At an early age he felt a spiritual calling, readily took spiritual tapas, and, with a deep sense of compassion, vowed to help humanity.
+Respected in both America and India as an accomplished teacher of Vedanta and meditation, at an early age Swami Bodhananda Sarasvati felt a spiritual calling, readily took spiritual tapas, and, with a deep sense of compassion, vowed to help humanity.
 He graduated from Christ College in Kerala in economics and after years traveling in the Himalayas he joined the Sarasvati order.
-He is the author of several books: Meditation; The Awakening of Inner Powers , The Gita and Management , Rishi Vision and Self Unfoldment in An Interactive World.
+He is the author of several books: Meditation: The Awakening of Inner Powers, The Gita and Management, Rishi Vision and Self Unfoldment in An Interactive World.

-Trained in physics and psychology, he works in areas of philosophy of science, philosophy of mathematics, phenomenology and postmodernism.
-His is a Fellow at NIAS.
-He is author of Translating the World; Science and Language (2002) and Philosophy of Symmetry (pending).
+Trained in physics and psychology, Sundar Sarukkai works in areas of philosophy of science, philosophy of mathematics, phenomenology and postmodernism.
+He is a Fellow at NIAS, and is author of Translating the World; Science and Language (2002) and Philosophy of Symmetry (pending).

-Ph.
-D. in Microbiology, Professor at the Rabbat Faculty of Sciences (University Mohamed V), former Deputy Director at UNESCO in Paris, Consultant.
+Albert Sasson has a PhD in Microbiology, and is Professor at the Rabbat Faculty of Sciences (University Mohamed V).
+He is former Deputy Director at UNESCO in Paris.